 Jil’s research interests include authoritarian survival, diffusion and cooperation of autocracies, and civil-military relations.

 For additional information, please refer to the curriculum vitae.

 Croissant, Aurel, Tanja Eschenauer, und Jil Kamerling.
-Forthcoming.
+2018.
 The Military and Autocratic Regime Crises, in Johannes Gerschewski and Christoph Stefes (eds.)
 Crisis in Autocratic Regimes, Boulder: Lynne Rienner.

 Kamerling, Jil.
 2017.
 “The International Politics of Authoritarian Rule, by Oisín Tansey”, Democratization: 1-2. doi: 10.1080/13510347.2017.1316264.

 Kuehn, David, Aurel Croissant, Jil Kamerling, Hans Lueders and André Strecker.
 2016. „Conditions of civilian control in new democracies”, European Political Science Review. doi: 10.1017/S1755773916000011.

 Croissant, Aurel and Jil Kamerling, 2013. „Why Do Military Regimes Institutionalize?”, Asian Journal of Political Science, 21(2): 105-125. doi: 10.1080/02185377.2013.823797.